-Guinea pigs don't talk, but that doesn't mean they don't communicate using sounds and postures.
-Though we may not understand all the noises and actions guinea pigs make, there are some things they do that seem to have a fairly clear meaning and that can help you understand your guinea pigs.
+Guinea pigs obviously don't speak our language but that doesn't mean they don't communicate.
+By using sounds and postures guinea pigs can actually say a lot.
+Though we may not understand all the noises they sometimes make, there are things they do that have a fairly clear meaning and that can help you understand your guinea pigs.

-Guinea pigs make a variety of noises, some of which most guinea pig owners will recognize.
+Guinea pigs make a variety of sounds or vocalizations, some of which most guinea pig owners will recognize.

-- Wheeking: This is a distinctive (and common) vocalization and it is most often used to communicate anticipation or excitement, particularly about being fed.
-It sounds like a long, loud squeal or whistle.
-Sometimes wheeking may simply serve as a call for attention.
-Many guinea pigs will make a very loud wheeking noise when their owners open the fridge or get out the food container in anticipation of getting some tasty treats!
+- Wheeking: This is a distinctive (and common) vocalization made by guinea pigs and it is most often used to communicate anticipation or excitement, particularly about being fed.
+It sounds like a long and loud squeal or whistle and sometimes wheeking may simply serve as a call for attention.
+Many guinea pigs will make a very loud wheeking noise in anticipation of getting some tasty treats when their owners open the fridge or get out the food container.

-- Rumbling: This is a deeper rumble than the purr.
-This noise is made by a male romancing a female, and sometimes also by females in season.
-Often accompanied by a sort of "mating dance," this is also sometimes called motorboating or rumblestrutting.
+- Rumbling: A guinea pig rumble is deeper than a purr noise.
+It is made when a male romances a female and sometimes females in season also make it.
+Often accompanied by a sort of "mating dance," rumbling is also sometimes called "motorboating" or "rumble strutting".

-- Teeth Chattering: This is a sign of an agitated or angry guinea pig and is an aggressive vocalization.
-It is often accompanied by showing the teeth (which looks like a yawn) and means "back off" or "stay away."
+- Teeth Chattering: This is an aggressive vocalization that is a sign of an agitated or angry guinea pig.
+Teeth chattering is often accompanied by the guinea pig showing their teeth, which looks like a yawn, and it means "back off" or "stay away."

-- Cooing: Cooing communicates reassurance.
-It is a sound most often (but not exclusively) made by mother guinea pigs to their young.
+- Cooing: Cooing communicates reassurance in guinea pigs.
+It is a sound most often, but not exclusively, made by mother guinea pigs to their young.

-- Shrieking: A piercing, high-pitched squeak that is fairly unmistakable as a call of alarm, fear, or pain.
-If you hear this type of sound, it is good to check on your guinea pigs to make sure everything is okay and no one is hurt.
+- Shrieking: A piercing, high-pitched squeak called a shriek is a fairly unmistakable call of alarm, fear, or pain from a guinea pig.
+If you hear this sound, it would be good to check on your guinea pigs to make sure everything is okay and none of them is hurt.

 - Whining: A whining or moaning type of squeak can communicate annoyance or dislike for something you or another guinea pig is doing.

-- Chirping: This sounds just like a bird chirping and is perhaps the least well-understood (or heard) noise guinea pigs make.
-A chirping guinea pig may also appear to be in a trance-like state.
+- Chirping: This sounds just like a bird chirping and is perhaps the least understood (or heard) noise that guinea pigs make.
+A chirping guinea pig may also appear to be in a trancelike state.
 The meaning of this "song" is the subject of much discussion but is still not well understood.

 Guinea pigs can also communicate via body language.
-It's a good idea to get to know what is normal for your guinea pigs so you can spot changes in their movement and body language to use as clues to know what is happening with them.
+It's a good idea to get to know what's normal for your guinea pigs so that you can spot changes in their movements and posture, which can act as clues about what is happening with them.

-- Popcorning: Easy to recognize, popcorning consists of hopping straight up in the air (sometimes repeatedly), just like popcorn popping, and is most often seen in young guinea pigs when they are especially happy, excited, or just feeling playful.
-It can also be seen in older pigs though they usually don't jump as high as younger pigs.
+- Popcorning: Easy to recognize, popcorning consists of hopping straight up in the air, sometimes repeatedly, just like popcorn does while it is popping.
+It is most often seen in young guinea pigs who are especially happy, excited or just feeling playful.
+Older pigs also popcorn, though they usually don't jump as high as younger pigs.

 - Freezing: A guinea pig that is startled or uncertain about something in its environment will stand motionless.

-- Touching Noses: A friendly greeting between guinea pigs.
+- Touching Noses: This is a friendly greeting between guinea pigs.

-- Aggressive Actions: can include raising their head and/or rising up on their hind ends with stiff legs, shuffling side to side (again, on stiff legs), fluffing out their hair, and showing their teeth (yawning).
+- Aggressive Actions: These can include raising their head and/or rising up on their hind ends with stiff legs, shuffling side to side on stiff legs, fluffing out their fur, and showing their teeth (yawning).
 These actions are often accompanied by hissing and/or teeth chattering.
 If your guinea pigs do this with each other, be on high alert for fighting.

-- Strutting: Moving side to side on stiff legs can be a sign of aggression (often accompanied by teeth chattering), while strutting around another guinea pig while rumbling is a typical "mating dance" (thus the term "rumblestrutting").
+- Strutting: Moving side to side on stiff legs can be a sign of aggression, often accompanied by teeth chattering.
+Strutting around another guinea pig while rumbling is a typical mating dance and the origin of the term "rumble strutting."

 - Scent Marking: Guinea pigs will rub their chins, cheeks, and hind ends on items they wish to mark as theirs.
 They may also urinate on things or other guinea pigs to show their dominance.

-- Mounting: This can be either a sexual behavior (males to females) or a behavior used to show dominance within the guinea pig herd's social structure (especially between females).
+- Mounting: This can be either sexual behavior (males to females) or behavior used to show dominance within the guinea pig herd's social structure, especially between females.

-- Tossing Head Up in the Air: A guinea pig getting annoyed with being petted will toss their head back as a way of asking you to stop.
+- Tossing Head in the Air: A guinea pig getting annoyed with being petted will toss its head back as a way of asking you to stop.

-- Licking: Most owners consider this a sign of guinea pig affection (though it is possible that they just like the taste of the salt on our skin).
+- Licking: Most owners consider this a sign of guinea pig affection, though it is possible that they just like the taste of the salt on your skin.

-- Running Away From Being Picked Up: Guinea pigs tend be timid, especially at first.
-Running away from you is is not a rejection but rather a natural defense mechanism.
-Given time and patience, almost all guinea pigs will come to accept being picked up for cuddles and play time out of the cage.
+- Running Away From Being Picked Up: Guinea pigs tend to be timid, especially at first.
+Running away from you is not a rejection but rather a natural defense mechanism.
+Given time and patience, almost all guinea pigs will come to accept being picked up for cuddles and playtime outside of the cage.

 Edited by Adrienne Kruzer, RVT